 A preparation guide is a visualization tool for dentists preparing anterior teeth for esthetic restorations.
 The process of designing a preparation based on the proposed end result can alleviate stress by allowing the dentist to ensure adequate reduction is provided to avoid issues during the laboratory fabrication of definitive restorations.

-For the full story and next steps, read Preparation Guides: 10 Steps to Maximize Success for Veneer Preparation in the latest issue of the Journal of Cosmetic Dentistry, or watch Dr. Sisler's course in the AACD Virtual Campus, "Preparation Guides in Esthetic Cases."
+For the full story and next steps, read Preparation Guides: 10 Steps to Maximize Success for Veneer Preparation in the latest issue of the Journal of Cosmetic Dentistry, or watch Dr. Sisler's course, "Preparation Guides in Esthetic Cases."

 In the past, dentists and technicians did not truly "collaborate."
 Each had separate roles and responsiblities, and comm...
 Read More